 Since the rate of disability by gender and age group was held constant throughout the timeline (see the Methodology section for a more detailed explanation), any fluctuations in the number of persons with disabilities across time are attributed to projected changes in the number of people in each age-gender group.
-As was discussed in the population projections section (see Figure 3), the greatest increases in the 60+ population are expected in the 60-69 and 90+ age groups, while more moderate increases are expected among the 70-79 and 80-89 age groups.
-Because increases are expected in all segments of the 60+ population, the projected number of persons with disabilities is expected to increase from 2000-2020 in Butler County (see Table 2 below, and Table 3a in the Appendix).
-When broken down by age group, projections suggest increases in both moderate and severe disability among all age groups, because of projected number of disabled persons for each age group for Butler County.
+As was discussed in the population projections section (see Figure 3), the greatest increases in the 60+ population are expected in the 60-69 and 90+ age groups, while more modest increases are expected in the 70-79 and 80-89 age groups.
+Because increases are expected in all segments of the 60+ population, the projected number of persons with disabilities is expected to increase from 2000-2020 in Licking County (see Table 2 below, and Table 3a in the Appendix).
+When broken down by age group, projections suggest the greatest increases in both moderate and severe disability among the 60-69 and 90+ age groups because of projected increases in these populations.
+Table 3a in the Appendix provides a breakdown of the projected number of disabled persons for each age group for Licking County.

 Table 2

 Projections of Disability Among Population Age 60+

-Butler County, 2000-2020
+Licking County, 2000-2020